-Snape’s eyes flashed, and Hermione couldn’t deny that seeing Japardice’s pretty face turn into white marble gave her utter satisfaction.
+Snape’s eyes flashed, and Hermione couldn’t deny that seeing Jade’s pretty face turn into white marble gave her utter satisfaction.

 “Detention!”
-Snape boomed, pointing at Dice and Frank.
+Snape boomed, pointing at Jade and Frank.

 He sharply turned on his heels and stormed away, tailed by his two innocent victims.